Students who need to take a leave for a physical or psychological illness should refer to the Medical Leave section for information and instructions.

 Students who must interrupt their studies for a compelling reason may be granted a Leave of Absence for a stated period of no more than a year.
 Approved leaves are entered on a student's permanent academic record.
 The period of a Leave of Absence is not counted as part of the time allowed for the completion of degree requirements.

-To be granted a voluntary Leave of Absence, a student must first visit Dean Melanie Huff to discuss the situation.
+To be granted a personal Leave of Absence, a student must first visit Dean Melanie Huff to discuss the situation.
 Those who are approved (supporting documentation may be requested from the student to substantiate such a request).
+Leaves are not approved during the first eight weeks of a semester except under documented emergency circumstances.
+Leaves of absence after classes have started are not granted based on whether the programs are offered in-person or online.
 Students may take no more than one leave while enrolled.

-International students are advised that taking a voluntary leave of absence may affect their student visa status and should consult with the International Students and Scholars Office (ISSO)
+International students are advised that taking a personal leave of absence may affect their student visa status and should consult with the International Students and Scholars Office (ISSO)

-To request a voluntary leave of absence, complete the following checklist:
+To request a personal leave of absence, complete the following checklist:

 Meet with Dean Huff as soon as possible to discuss the leave.
 A formal request must be made in writing and an LOA request form submitted.